robjporter/go-UCSPMMetering/README.md

 * Each UCS Domain is then queried for all of the UUID's and returns information about the hardware it is associated with.
 * The tool will then match each of the UUID's with the physical server UUID and produce an output of information.
 (Mainly ties a system to the Cisco UCS Server serial number)

-### To be completed
-* Pull a report from each UUID in Performance Manager on a weekly basis.

 ## Setting up your GO environment
 Depending on your particular environment, there are a number of ways to setup and install GO.
 This repo was developed on a MAC and was installed using Brew.
 For instructions on installing HomeBrew, please check [here](https://brew.sh/); and then entering;